MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-xmla.md

 In some cases, you may not want to replace the dataset, especially with incremental refresh.
 The dataset in Power BI Desktop could be much smaller than the one in the service.
 If the dataset in the service has an incremental refresh policy applied, it may have several years of historical data that will be lost if the dataset is replaced.
 Refreshing all the historical data could take hours and result in system downtime for users.

-Instead, it's better to perform a metadata only deployment.
-This allows deployment of new objects without losing the historical data.
+Instead, it's better to perform a metadata only deployment, which allows deployment of new objects without losing the historical data.
 For example, if you've added a few measures you can deploy only the new measures without needing to refresh the data, saving a lot of time.

 For workspaces assigned to a Premium capacity configured for XMLA endpoint read-write, compatible tools enable metadata only deployment.
 For example, the ALM Toolkit is a schema diff tool for Power BI datasets and can be used to perform deployment of metadata only.